CommunityToolkit/WindowsCommunityToolkit-wiki/NuGet-Packages.md

 |  Microsoft.Toolkit.Uwp.UI.Media | CommunityToolkit.WinUI.UI.Controls.Media | Brushes, Win2D/Composition effects, and helpers to create visual effects   |
 |  Microsoft.Toolkit.Uwp.Connectivity | CommunityToolkit.WinUI.Connectivity | API helpers such as BluetoothLEHelper and Networking   |
 |  Microsoft.Toolkit.Uwp.DeveloperTools | CommunityToolkit.WinUI.DeveloperTools | XAML user controls and services to help developer building their app   |

+Windows Community Toolkit may also release preview packages to perform testing and gathering feedback before tha launch of an official release.
+To learn more about the Preview Packages please checkout the wiki page of [Preview Packages](https://github.com/windows-toolkit/WindowsCommunityToolkit/wiki/Preview-Packages)